 Under the Australian Constitution, liability for Commonwealth taxes cannot extend to the Commonwealth or to an Australian Government entity.
-A framework has been implemented for the Commonwealth, underpinned by the "The New Tax System" legislation to make Australian Government entities subject to The New Tax System on a notional basis.
+A framework has been implemented for the Commonwealth, underpinned by the "The New Tax System" legislation, to make Australian Government entities subject to taxation on a notional basis.

-Additional information about the GST and indirect tax reforms is available at the Australian Taxation Office´s website .
+Additional information about the GST and indirect tax reforms is available at the Australian Taxation Office .

 Under the Inter-Governmental Agreement on the Reform of Commonwealth-State financial relations, the Commonwealth, States and Territories agree the taxes and compulsory charges that are outside the scope of the GST.
 A copy of the list of taxes, fees and charges that are not subject to the GST is available on the Treasury website .

 The agreed list of taxes and regulatory charges that are outside the scope of the GST will be subject to on-going review and adjustment as necessary in consultation with the Ministerial Council for Commonwealth-State Financial Relations.
 The Treasury is the central point of contact for Commonwealth entities.

 Last updated: 14 September 2015